heyypatrick/heyypatrick/readme.md

 I work as a full-stack web developer with hybrid mobile app development skills (app developer).
 I'm based in Legazpi, Philippines.

 Since 2018, I started my career in building modern, efficient and modern user friendly interfaces.
+Also, I am into development of RESTful web services.

 ### What I'm focusing on 👨‍💻